|Welcome to Massachusetts CoCoRaHS !

 Birch Pond in Lynn, MA

 The Bay State became the 40th state to join CoCoRaHS on March 1, 2009

-We currently have nearly 500 observers who help us measure daily precipitation
+We currently have more than 500 observers who help us measure daily precipitation

 We are always looking for more observers.
 Sign up today!!!

 One small measurement to make.

 One giant impact that measurement makes upon the millions that depend upon water.